nexmo-se/vonage-deepgram-voice-agent/README.md

 Barge-in is also supported, meaning if User resumes speaking, an Agent voice response in progress would be immediately interrupted

-Vonage API platform supports different voice channels for connecting to Deepgram Voice Agent, including:
+Vonage API platform supports different **voice channels** for connecting to Deepgram Voice Agent, including:
-- Public Switched Telephone Network (PSTN), e.g. cell phones, landline phones, VoIP phones/applications connecting via PSTN,
+- Public Switched Telephone Network (**PSTN**), e.g. cell phones, landline phones, VoIP phones/applications connecting via PSTN,
-- Session Initiation Protocol (SIP), e.g. SIP trunking, SIP from Vonage Video API clients, SIP from Contact Centers,
+- Session Initiation Protocol (**SIP**), e.g. SIP trunking, SIP from Vonage Video API clients, SIP from Contact Centers,
-- Vonage Voice API WebRTC clients (Web, iOS, Android),
+- Vonage **Voice WebRTC clients** (Web, iOS, Android),
-- Vonage Video API WebRTC clients (Web, iOS, Android),
+- Vonage **Video WebRTC clients** (Web, iOS, Android),
-- WebSocket connections, e.g. from Contact Centers, augmenting existing Voice applications.
+- **WebSocket** connections, e.g. from Contact Centers, augmenting existing Voice applications.

 In this sample application code, users are connected with inbound or outbound PSTN calls.

-This application may be easily updated to support other channels.
+This application may be easily updated to support other voice channels.
 You may [contact us](https://www.vonage.com/communications-apis/contact-api/) as you are building your next project.

 ## How this application works